 Cooling and heating your home consumes about 44% or more of your energy bill.
 In fact, the average U.S. household spends half of its utility bill on keeping its indoor space comfortable.
 So, how can you cut down your energy bills and save some cash?

 Upgrade to a new air conditioner.
 Today’s units are designed to use less energy.
 In comparison to units that are 10 years old or more, Energy Star systems operate up to 60% more efficiently.
 This means you pay 60% less every month to keep your home cool.
 To find out just how much money you can save on your energy bills with a new top-of-the-line brand unit, give us a call today!

-Discover how you can cut your energy bills even further by scheduling a free home energy audit with our team at J.R.
+Discover how you can cut your energy bills even further by scheduling an affordable home energy audit with our team at J.R.
 Bolton.
 Our techs will evaluate your home and recommend energy efficiency measures.

 Following through with our recommendations will lead to more cash in your wallet.
 Check out this quick fact sheet for possible savings:

 - Save up to $250 a year by properly insulating your home.

 - Cut your power use by 15% to 35% by choosing Energy Star-certified appliances and fixtures.
 For example, an Energy Star-certified ceiling fan is 60% more energy efficient than a standard ceiling fan.

 - Save 15% or more on your monthly utility bills by dropping your water heater from 140 degrees to 120 degrees.